 NetEnt’s Universal Monsters: The Phantom’s Curse Released This Week

-NetEnt have always been prolific but the signs are that they’re stepping it up a notch in 2018.
+NetEnt has always been prolific but the signs are that they’re stepping it up a notch in 2018.
 They’ve already released three games and now they’re set to launch a fourth – Universal Monsters: A Phantom’s Tale.
 It’s an eagerly anticipated one too, not least because it was due for release last year only for licensing issues to cause a rethink.
 The game is inspired by a famous old tale that just so happens to be one of the most successful musicals of all time.
 But it also feels like a slight departure for NetEnt.
 Let’s find out more.

 NetEnt’s Universal Monsters: A Phantom’s Tale